Buy Low Price From Here Now

 Technical Details

-- 2-track simultaneous recording
+- 8-track Digital Portastudio- 2-track simultaneous recording

 - 2x - XLR microphone inputs with phantom power